kontent-ai/gatsby-packages/packages/gatsby-source-kontent/docs/GATSBY-CLOUD.md

 ## Wrapping Up

-At this point, you now have a Kontent instance configured to best support Gatsby Cloud.
+At this point, you have a Kontent instance configured to best support Gatsby Cloud.
 Edit content, click the Preview button, and watch it appear live in Gatsby Cloud!